Adyen/adyen-python-api-library/README.md

 # Adyen APIs Library for Python

-The Adyen API Library for Python enables you to work with Adyen APIs.
+This library simplifies working with Adyen APIs and allows you to integrate Adyen payments within any Python application.

 ## Requirements

+- Python 2.7
+- Packages: requests or pycurl ( optional )
-Make sure you have an Adyen account.
-If you don't have this you can request it <a href="https://www.adyen.com/home/discover/test-account-signup#form" target="_blank">here</a>
+- Adyen account.
+If you don't have this you can request it here: https://www.adyen.com/home/discover/test-account-signup#form

 ## Installation

-Adyen Python library is not yet published on PIP.
-To install, please download this repository, and include the Adyen folder with your application.
+Clone this git repository or use pip: ```pip install Adyen```

 ## Usage